mohawk2/gimp-stuff/README.md

 # Commentary

-This repository contains the sources for various gimp tutorials and scripts that I wrote in the past.
+This repository contains the sources for various gimp tutorials and scripts that Dov wrote in the past, updated to Gimp-Perl 2.3.